Harkishan Singh

 Harkishan Singh (25 November 1928 – 20 March 2020) was an Indian pharmaceutical chemist and professor at Panjab University known for his research and teaching in India, United States, Canada, the United Kingdom and China.
 Singh specialized in organic chemistry, medicinal chemistry, and the study of natural products, making contributions to each field.
 During his career, he led the research group responsible for developing candocuronium iodide (also known as chandonium iodide, HS-310), a clinically useful synthetic azasteroid designed as a skeletal muscle relaxant.

 Neuromuscular blocker candocuronium

 The research group led by Singh at Panjab University, Chandigarh, designed and synthesized candocuronium iodide, initially called chandonium iodide.
 Pharmacological testing was conducted at the University of Strathclyde.

 Toxicity studies conducted at the Central Drug Research Institute (CDRI), Lucknow, did not reveal any adverse effects.
 Furthermore, clinical studies for the new compound were also completed at the CDRI.
-Additionally, the proceedings of the symposium on the clinical testing of candocuronium iodide were published in the Journal of Anesthesiology Clinical Pharmacology, 10, 109–151 (1994).
+Additionally, the proceedings of the symposium on the clinical testing of candocuronium iodide were published in the Journal of Anaesthesiology Clinical Pharmacology, 10, 109–151 (1994).

 As a result of these comprehensive studies, the drug, a non-depolarizing neuromuscular blocker with a short duration of action, was approved by the Indian Ministry of Health for manufacturing and clinical use.
 The World Health Organization assigned the drug the International Nonproprietary Name (INN): candocuronium iodide.